The Bankrate promise

 American Express Membership Rewards vary greatly in value depending on what redemptions you choose.
 Generally, transferring your points to Amex airline and hotel partners is the most lucrative redemption option.
 According to Bankrate valuations, Membership Rewards points can be worth around 2.0 cents apiece toward high-value transfer partner travel.

 You can also redeem American Express Membership Rewards for travel through the Amex travel portal, but you’ll only get 1 cent per point in value.
 Other redemption options include gift cards, statement credits and merchandise.
 You can also use points to upgrade your flights to business or first class.

 Why choose the Amex trifecta?

 The Amex trifecta is ideal for consumers who travel often and want to maximize points on every purchase.

-Review your regular spending, run the math and decide what’s best for you.
+Review your regular spending and decide what’s best for you.
 And if you’re on the fence about this trifecta, make sure to consider all the other rewards and travel credit cards on the market, which may better suit your needs.